 April 20, 2017, by studentcontributor

-On placement in psychiatry and running the London Marathon
+Placement in psychiatry and running the London Marathon (Part 1)

 Dan Townley, one of our final-year graduate entry medical students, describes his placement in psychiatry and shares how it motivated him to run the London Marathon to help raise awareness of mental health issues.